-As USPTO’s General Counsel, Mr. Knight is the principal legal advisor to the Under Secretary of Commerce for Intellectual Property and Director of the USPTO.
+As USPTO's Acting General Counsel, Will Covey is the principal legal advisor to the Under Secretary of Commerce for Intellectual Property and Director of the USPTO.
 He supervises the provision of legal advice and court representation on intellectual property and administrative matters for the agency.
-Mr. Knight is responsible for providing legal advice on patent, trademark and copyright matters as well as administrative issues such as government contracts, personnel, and budgetary matters.
-He is one of the lead executives responsible for the development and implementation of the America Invents Act, including drafting legislation, regulations and guidance documents.
-Mr. Knight lectures extensively on intellectual property law, the importance of intellectual property to the United States’ economy and USPTO operations.
-He has lectured before trade associations such as the American Intellectual Property Lawyers Association, the Intellectual Property Owners Association and the American Bar Association.
-He has also addressed various topics before representatives from the biotechnology, software and high technology sectors.
-Mr. Knight represents the USPTO at international conferences and provides legal advice with respect to the USPTO’s relationship with various international organizations such as the World Intellectual Property Organization and foreign intellectual property offices.
+Mr. Covey is responsible for providing legal advice on patent, trademark, and copyright matters as well as administrative issues such as government contracts, personnel, and budgetary matters.
 As necessary, he coordinates with the Department of Justice, Department of Commerce and other agencies in developing the U.S. position on major intellectual property cases before the Supreme Court and Courts of Appeals.